axelvaldez/radical-companies/_posts/force/2023-02-04-the-dissimilarity-line.markdown

 ---

 <div style="display:none;">
  <p>The English enclosures captured more than land: they also captured our essential drive to care and nourish for our social circle.
-The new land owners and industrialists took it and continues today.</p>
+The new land owners and industrialists took it and it continues to this day.</p>
 </div>

 <h1>&nbsp;</h1>